fenwayb/NHLMatchupCalculator/README.md

    - Dropped null values and replaced them with the means of each category
    - Further data cleaning looking at extremes of each feature and deciding whether to wipe out data or other action
    - Removing unnecessary data:
         -    Goals for home/away have been removed due to being too strong
+        -    The API call also had the result which obviously needed to be removed as well

 ## Data sources:
 For this project we were able to find a dataset from Kaggle which contains team statistics for NHL teams dating back to the 2013 season.
 This dataset will give us a solid base of current NHL performance.
 Roster information is not included.
 In addition to the team stats, for expected game outcomes, we are using NHL.com's API which gives us a breakdown of every game up until the present day.